 Inside his house, Shaun wakes up and joins Ed in the living room where he joins in a video game on the PlayStation.
 Ed reminds Shaun that he has to go to work and Shaun begrudgingly goes to get ready.
 While Shaun is getting ready, his second flat-mate and college buddy Pete confronts him about Ed's behavior.
 Pete is fed up with Ed lounging around all day, freeloading off them and not bothering to find a job.
 Shaun defends Ed by saying he's harmless and fun to have around, to which Pete replies "Why?
 Because he can impersonate an orangutan?
 Fuck-a-doodle-do!".
 Both Pete and Shaun leave for work, with Shaun asking Ed to take down any phone messages (everyone's, not just his own) that come during the day.
 Just as Shaun leaves, Liz calls to leave an answerphone message for Shaun, asking him to book their restaurant dinner an hour earlier.
 Shaun doesn't hear the message.

 The next sequence of scenes sees Shaun side-tracked by a series of bizarre events, including newspaper headlines describing attacks on members of the public, people collapsing at bus stops, and television news reports of more attacks and military involvement.
 Shaun arrives at work, an electronics retail shop, where he is manager.
 Shaun's step-dad, Philip (Bill Nighy), pays him a visit to remind him of his bi-monthly visit to his mum.
 The pair have a very frosty relationship and Shaun clearly does not like his step-father.
 Shaun holds a staff meeting for his team of clearly bored and feckless teenage staff.
-He tries to discipline a colleague for using his mobile phone on shop floor, and while doing this his own phone rings.
+He tries to discipline a colleague for using his mobile phone on shop floor; while doing so he receives a personal call from Liz.
 To save looking hypocritical he is forced to pretend it's a work related call, and ends up ignoring a bemused Liz who's called to remind him about booking dinner earlier that evening.

 Later, when Shaun is purchasing flowers for his mum, he notices a homeless man (Patch Connolly) outside staggering and trying to eat the pigeons, before vanishing when a bus cuts across the scene.
 On his way home, Shaun gets off the bus early as traffic is gridlocked, we see more accidents involving people passing out in their cars.
 On the walk home Shaun bumps into his old flame Yvonne (Jessica Hynes).
 She asks how he's getting on with Liz, which triggers his memory about booking the table for that evening.
 The scene cuts back to Shaun's flat as he desperately tries to call the restaurant to change the times, only to hear that they are fully booked.
 Liz then phones and Shaun explains that he forgot all about it, then suggests maybe they go to The Winchester...Liz then hangs up.

-Shaun grabs the flowers and makes his way down to Liz's flat in an attempt to make amends with her.
+Shaun grabs the flowers he'd bought for his mother and makes his way down to Liz's flat in an attempt to make amends with her.
 At first Liz refuses to let him in so Shaun tries and fails to scale the wall outside and enter through a window.
 Liz eventually relents and lets Shaun in to the flat, where she launches into a tirade.
 She lists all the promises Shaun's broken, and tells him how she's tired of putting up with a relationship that's clearly going nowhere.
-In her rage she finishes the relationship and David and Di stand by awkwardly.
+In her rage she finishes the relationship as David and Di stand by awkwardly.